-The initial set of root name servers is specified using a "hint zone".
+hint The initial set of root name servers is specified using a "hint zone".
 When the server starts up, it uses the root hints to find a root name server and get the most recent list of root name servers.
 If no hint zone is specified for class IN, the server uses a compiled-in default set of root servers hints.
-Classes other than IN have no built-in defaults hints.

-delegation-only
+Classes other than IN have no built-in defaults hints. redirect Provides a source of answers when the normal resolution returns NXDOMAIN.
+Only one redirect zone is supported per view. allow-query can be used to restrict which clients see these answers.
+If the client has requested DNSSEC records (DO=1) and the NX-DOMAIN. delegation-only DOMAIN response is signed then no substitution will occur.
 This is used to enforce the delegation-only status of infrastructure zones (e.g. COM, NET, ORG).
 Any answer that is received without an explicit or implicit delegation in the authority section will be treated as NXDOMAIN.
 This does not apply to the zone apex.
-This should not be applied to leaf zones.

-delegation-only has no effect on answers received from forwarders.
+This should not be applied to leaf zones. delegation-only has no effect on answers received from forwarders.